Seifeldin-Sabry/Eirene/Spikes/spike_brainwave_to_arduino_connection.md

 - By using the JSSC library we're connecting to the COM port of the headset and reading the data from it.
 The data is then parsed and SIGNAL/ATTENTION/MEDITATION is returned.
 - The checksum is not necessary for the attention/meditation values - so we decided to skip that part.
+- Code for this can be found [here](https://gitlab.com/kdg-ti/integration-2.1/22-23/team-3/project-planning/-/blob/main/src/Brainwaves.java)

 ### 3) Alternative solution...

 [Brain-hack](https://frontiernerds.com/brain-hack)